melomcr/dynetan/docs/source/Reference.rst

 Toolkit
 --------

-This module contains auxiliary functions for manipulation of atom selections, aquiring pre-calculated cartesian distances, and user interface in jupyter notebooks.
+This module contains auxiliary functions for manipulation of atom selections, acquiring pre-calculated cartesian distances, and user interface in jupyter notebooks.

 .. automodule:: dynetan.toolkit
    :members: